tslamic/Dumpey/README.md

  - `-a` will triger memory dumps after the monkey.
  - `-d` denotes the directory where dumps will be put.
 Required if either `b` or `a` (or both) is set.

+Also, it expects the _memdmp_ script to be in the same directory.

 Usage remains simple.
-To do no memory dumps whatsoever (and to behave exactly the same as the _monkey_ script), do:
+To do no memory dumps whatsoever and to behave exactly the same as the _monkey_ script, do:

 ```
-$ ./dumpey -p your.package.name
+$ ./dumpey.sh -p your.package.name
 ```

 To add memory dumps before doing the monkey, do:

 ```
-$ ./dumpey -p your.package.name -b -d heapdumps/
+$ ./dumpey.sh -p your.package.name -b -d heapdumps/
 ```

 The converted memory dump will be put in the `heapdumps` directory.
 If, for example, one of your attached devices is `SH48HWM03500`, the memory dump file from it will be named `SH48HWM03500-before.hprof`.